marwankalo/ship_detection_project/checklist_initial.md

 Use this checklist to avoid forgetting any required elements from your Capstone MVP.
 This is based on the [Campus Capstone Rubric](https://docs.google.com/spreadsheets/d/1YUC5_QVu8BEd7xBJumzspH40-KuJtL9KQInQYXGi5bE/edit?usp=sharing).

-## How to Use This Checklist

-Fork this checklist, and complete it prior to submitting your Capstone for review.
-You can mark items as complete by adding an 'x' between the brackets in your Markdown file (i.e. change `[ ]` to `[x]`).
-You do not need to share this with your instructor.

 ## Business Understanding

 - [ ] Clearly explains the real-world problem your project attempts to solve in...
   - [ ] Readme
-  - [ ] Notebook
+  - [X] Notebook
   - [ ] Slides

 ## Data Understanding

 - [ ] Describes the data source in...
   - [ ] Readme
-  - [ ] Notebook
+  - [X] Notebook
   - [ ] Slides
-- [ ] Notebook describes properties of all variables used in project
+- [X] Notebook describes properties of all variables used in project

 ## Data Preparation

-- [ ] Notebook or `.py` file(s) include code to prepare your raw data for analysis
+- [X] Notebook or `.py` file(s) include code to prepare your raw data for analysis

 ## Modeling

-- [ ] Notebook includes a baseline model
+- [X] Notebook includes a baseline model
-- [ ] Notebook includes additional models built iteratively from the baseline model
+- [X] Notebook includes additional models built iteratively from the baseline model
 - [ ] Preferred model is described in...
   - [ ] Readme
-  - [ ] Notebook
+  - [X] Notebook
   - [ ] Slides

 ## Evaluation

 - [ ] Model validation is included in...
   - [ ] Readme
-  - [ ] Notebook
+  - [X] Notebook
   - [ ] Slides

 ## Readme Content